burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Abstract Class.** A class that contains at least *one* pure virtual function.

 **LValue (expression)**.
 An `LValue` evaluates during compile time to some persistent value with an address in memory where you can store something.
 Informally that is something to the left of the operator equals.
-LValues is an attribute to describe expressions in the Language, not value even value is presented in the term.
+LValues is an attribute to describe expressions in the Language, not value.
+Even
+"value" is presented in the term.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
-An expression from which the address cannot be taken.
-Also, this is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
+An expression from which the address cannot be taken conceptually.
+This is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
+In this way the value is not stored as memory object, but encoded in instruction itself.
 Rvalue is an attribute to describe *expressions* in the Language.

 In 99% of cases, these are unnamed temporary variables.
-But a good counterexample of something that is an *RValue* but has the name is `this.`
+But a good counterexample of something that is an *RValue*, but it has the name is `this.`

 > Unfortunately, starting from C++11, the *object type* and *reference type* do not match each other due to a more complicated picture with expressions(values) and references.

 **XValue (expression)**.
 Objects in memory that would be destroyed very soon.
 It's an object for which it is reasonable to use move semantics to take data via the `T&&` notation from C++11.
-The letter "x" in **X**Value stands for expiring value.
+The letter "x" in **X**Value stands for e**x**piring value.

 **LValue Reference (for all C++ versions)**.
 Typically, an LValue reference is an alias for another variable.
 LValue object may be bound to the LValue reference through the following syntax which essentially creates one more name (alias) to a variable:
 ```cpp